 Go to RubyGems and check how old the dependency is.
 Even if you wouldn’t use new API or features of the gem, upgrade it for the future.

-If another dependency is conflicting with new version try to upgrade this dependency as well.
-Make notes if the process didn't succeed.
+If another dependency is conflicting with new version try to upgrade that dependency as well.
+Make notes if the process didn’t succeed.

 And last, try to use annotation to make people know about the maintainability without looking on the Internet.
 I know, it’s too verbose, but can be helpful.
 Some examples from my Gemfile:

 May 2016 <- TODO: upgrade to 0.9+– release month and the possibility for upgrading the gem.